-acquired and are exhibited by the most significant Russian museums.
-Since 1996, Nadja Brykina has been constantly releasing monographs, artists’ books and exhibition catalogues in four languages (German, English, French and Russian).
-Publications further include documentary films unraveling the artistic life of selected artists.
+Since 1996, Nadja Brykina has been constantly releasing monographs, artists’ books and exhibition catalogues in several languages.
+Further publications include documentary films unraveling the artistic life of selected artists.
 The work exhibitions are complemented by photo exhibitions giving insight into their artistic worlds as well as cultural events, such as concerts and readings.